CostRagno/geopolygon/paper.md

 ``geopolygon`` has been created in order to obtain the polygons of relations (cities, states and countries).
 Whenever a node or a way is given as input, ``geopolygon`` computes an approximated circumference of the area.
 In order to compute the approxmated circumference ``geopolygon`` uses the wikidata tag of the input area to retrive its surface A expressed in $km^2$.
 Then, it estimates the radius r as $r = \sqrt{{A}/{\pi}}$, obtaining the approximated circumference.

 In general, the points got from OPS do not have the correct building sequence as shown in Figure 1 (a) about New York city polygon.
 To avoid this limitation  and compute the correct polygon that encompasses the set of points, we applied the concave hull method proposed by Moreira et al. 2007.
-The algorithm proposed by Moreira et al. is based on a k-nearest neighbours algorithm and it generates the correct concave hull such as exemplified in Figure 1 (b) for the city of New York.
+The algorithm proposed in [@moreira2007concave] is based on a k-nearest neighbours algorithm and it generates the correct concave hull such as exemplified in Figure 1 (b) for the city of New York.

 Figure 1: